NivethaKumar30/project/README.md

-# project : OBJECT DETECTION
+# PROJECT  : OBJECT DETECTION
 ## Aim
 To write a python program using OpenCV to do the following image manipulations.